GGolbik/LaTeXBookTemplate/README.md

 * List of Snippets/Listings
 * List of Abbreviations
 * Appendix
-* Table of Appendix (If appendix is excluded the table of appendix will excluded, too)
+* Table of Appendix (If appendix is excluded the table of appendix will be excluded, too.)
 * References Page
 * Index

+## Counter of figures, tables and lstlisting

+You can decide if the counter of figures, tables lstlisting will be affected by the chapter number.
+By default the counter is affected by the chapter number.
+If you wish to change this behavior you have to replace `false` with `true` in [config/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex). (see line 21)

 ## Images